Universal optimality of the $E_8$ and Leech lattices and interpolation formulas: Introduction

 \subsection{Universal optimality}

 In contrast to the sphere packing problem, even one-dimensional energy minimization is not easy to analyze.
-Cohn and Kumar \cite{CK07} proved that the integer lattice $\Z$ in $\R$ minimizes energy for every completely monotonic function of squared distance, i.e., every function of the form $r \mapsto g\big(r^2\big)$, where $g$ is completely monotonic.
+Ventevogel and Nijboer \cite{VN} proved that the integer lattice $\Z$ in $\R$ minimizes energy for every completely monotonic function of squared distance, i.e., every function of the form $r \mapsto g\big(r^2\big)$ with $g$ completely monotonic.
 Recall that a function $g \colon (0,\infty) \to \R$ is \emph{completely monotonic} if it is infinitely differentiable and satisfies the inequalities $(-1)^k g^{(k)} \ge 0$ for all $k \ge 0$.
 In other words, $g$ is nonnegative, weakly decreasing, convex, and so on.
 For example, inverse power laws are completely monotonic, as are decreasing exponential functions.
 By Bernstein's theorem \cite[Theorem~9.16]{Simon2}, every completely monotonic function $g \colon (0,\infty) \to \R$ can be written as a convergent integral

 for some measure $\mu$ on $[0,\infty)$.
 Equivalently, the completely monotonic functions of squared distance are the cone spanned by the Gaussians and the constant function $1$.
 For example, inverse power laws can be obtained via